PaulGoG/Julia-Workflow-FFUB/GoGFinishedWork/Disertatie/readme_instructions.txt

 Neutron evaporation cross section type:
 *CONSTANT for constant cross section
-*VARIABLE for energy-dependent cross section modelled with s-wave neutron strength function (Iwamoto)
+*VARIABLE for energy-dependent cross section modelled with s-wave neutron strength function

 Input type for the isobaric charge distribution p(Z,A):
 *MEAN_VALUES for ΔZ(A_H) = -0.5 & rms(A_H) = 0.6